danieleteti/delphimvcframework/README.md

 ###Quick Creation of DelphiMVCFramework Server

-Create a new server is a simple task:
+If you dont plan to deploy your DMVCFramework server behind a webserver (apache or IIS) you can also pack more than one server into one single executable.
+In this case, the process is a bit different and involves the creation of a server container.
+However, create a new server is a simple task:

 ```delphi
 uses